MirceaKitsune/python_raytracer/README.md

   - step: The number of steps this ray has preformed.
 1 is a ray that was just spawned at the camera's minimum draw distance, if `step` equals `life - 1` this is the last move the ray will preform.
 Can be modified to shorten or prolong the life of a ray.
   - life: The maximum number of steps this ray can preform before the resulting color is drawn.
 Starts at `dist_max - dist_min`, like `step` it can be modified to make ray life and draw distance shorter or longer.
   - hits: Number of times this voxel has bounced, limited by the `hits` camera setting.
 Current hit is accounted for so this always starts at 1.
 Keep in mind that hitting a translucent material may or may not increase this by random chance.
+  - neighbors: A list of 6 entries containing the materials of direct neighbors of this voxel in the order: -x, +x, -y, +y, -z, +z.
+Primarily used to estimate face direction for ray reflection or refraction.
+Readonly, this is overwritten by the raytracer each hit.